Two basic criteria should be taken into account when choosing a medical bed: the

 Ergonomics for hospital staff:

-Hospital staff comfort is also of paramount importance.
-Bed ergonomics also depend on certain bed features and functionality.
-Some of the most ergonomic beds include the following:
+The comfort of hospital staff is also of paramount importance.
+The ergonomics of the bed also depends on certain features and functions of the bed.
+Among the most ergonomic beds are the following:

 - Bed with electrically adjustable backrest